 Innovation and quality were hallmarks of Superior Normal School from its earliest days.

 In 1909, the institution became Wisconsin's first normal school to offer a full-scale training program for the then-new idea of kindergarten.
 In 1923, it was the first to offer a four-year program for high school teachers.
 In 1916, Superior Normal School earned accreditation for its academic programs.
 Today, UW-Superior maintains the longest continuous accreditation of any academic institution in Wisconsin.

 In 1926, after training a generation of teachers, Superior Normal School became Superior State Teachers College and granted its first bachelor's degree in Education.
 Arthur Dudley Samuel Gillett, the college's first president, was a member of its first graduating class.

 After World War II, the teachers college added undergraduate degrees in other academic fields.
 In 1950, it offered its first graduate degree, a master of arts in School Administration.
 The next year, the Board of Regents changed the institution's name to Wisconsin State College-Superior to better reflect its broader role.

 As the college's enrollment grew substantially in the 1950s and '60s, so did its physical size and academic programs.
 New buildings went up as the college added Business, Science, Music and Art degrees.
 The college started several graduate programs in education, including guidance and counseling, reading and school psychology, along with a Specialist in Education degree in 1965 to further the professional training of school principals, district superintendents and business managers.

-In 1964, officials reclassified Wisconsin's state colleges as universities and the institution was renamed University of Wisconsin - Superior.
+In 1964, officials reclassified Wisconsin's state colleges as universities and the institution was renamed Wisconsin State University-Superior.